mircealungu/student-projects/writing_guidelines/Dont_Tell_Me_What_Youll_Tell_Me.md

 # Don’t talk about what you’ll talk about

-Just tell me what you want to say.
+Just tell the reader what she needs to read now.

 In the following example the strikethrough text is not needed: